-American mezzo-soprano Maggie Reneé, a Metropolitan Opera National Council Regional Encouragement Winner and a winner of the California Philharmonic Young Artist Award, "possesses a luscious and deep sound" (Opera Wire) and is a "suavely forthright and impressive mezzo" (Parterre Box).
-"A singer to keep your eye on" (California Philharmonic) with a "rich, silky mezzo" (Opera News), Maggie Reneé has a strong appreciation for all musical genres and sings in 8+ languages, writes her own music, has a black belt in Karate, and entertains more than 180K+ of her subscribers and hundreds of thousands of viewers on her YouTube channel daily.
+American mezzo-soprano Maggie Reneé, a Metropolitan Opera Competition Grand Finalist and a Winner of the California Philharmonic Young Artist Award, "possesses a luscious and deep sound" (Opera Wire) and is a "suavely forthright and impressive mezzo" (Parterre Box).
+"A singer to keep your eye on" (California Philharmonic) with a "rich, silky mezzo" (Opera News), Maggie Reneé has a strong appreciation for all musical genres and sings in 8+ languages, writes her own music, has a black belt in Karate, and entertains more than 200K+ of her subscribers and hundreds of thousands of viewers on her YouTube channel daily.
 Maggie Reneé graduated with Honors from the The Juilliard School, where she is currently a Gluck Fellow, a recipient of the Burford Scholarship, Pauline and Arthur Feibush Memorial Scholarship, F. Heiligenstein Scholarship and Tatiana Troyanos Scholarship and is currently pursuing her Master's degree there.

 For the 2021-2022 season, Maggie Reneé will sing Zweiter Knabe in Mozart's Die Zauberflöte at Merola Opera and be a Soloist at the Schwabacher, American Song, and Merola Grand Finale concerts.
-She will sing Baba the Turk in Stravinsky's The Rake's Progress, sing Un Récitante in Claude Debussy's La Damoiselle élue under the baton of Maestro Barbara Hannigan at Lincoln Center, will perform with Juilliard415 at Holy Trinity Church and the Joye at Aiken Festival, cover the Mezzo role in Pulcinella, perform in Chamber Music Ensemble and at the New York Festival of Song (NYFOS), sing at the Metropolitan Opera Guild's Baroque Master Class and premiere new music at the FOCUS Festival at Lincoln Center.
+She will sing Baba the Turk in Stravinsky's The Rake's Progress and Un Récitante in Claude Debussy's La Damoiselle élue under the baton of Maestro Barbara Hannigan at Lincoln Center, will perform with Juilliard415 at Holy Trinity Church and the Joye at Aiken Festival, cover the Mezzo role in Pulcinella, perform in Chamber Music Ensemble and at the New York Festival of Song (NYFOS), sing at the Metropolitan Opera Guild's Baroque Master Class and premiere new music at the FOCUS Festival at Lincoln Center.

 For the 2020-2021 season, Maggie Reneé sang King Egeo in Handel's Teseo, performed at the New York Festival of Song (NYFOS), performed in Liederabend at Paul Hall, and was in Juilliard residency with Denyce Graves.
 During the summer Maggie Reneé was an Apprentice Singer @ The Santa Fe Opera where she covered Olga in Eugene Onegin and Due Donna in Mozart's Le Nozze Di Figaro and sang a Lost Woman in The Lord of Cries - a brand new opera Premiering at Santa Fe Opera this summer.